 Member Ulrich Freybe invited them all to a Weisswurst breakfast in September 17, 1964, which included a tour of his factory, as a networking event that would help them to get to know each other better.
 On September 25th, the members of the Association were invited to the “Schloss Klipphaus” for a “Herrenabend” (men’s only dinner) with the Ambassador to the B.R.D.
 (Federal Republic of West Germany) from Ottowa, Dr. Kurt Oppler, along with General Consul Dr. W. D. Hoops and Dr. W. L. Groener.
 This was a very informative evening.

-An interesting note is that our Honorary Member, Wolfgang Christl, was there that evening!
-He is still a big part of our organization today!
+An interesting note is that our Honorary Member, Wolfgang Christl, who passed away during 2020, was there that evening!

 The New Year 1965 began with a costume ball in the Coach House of North Vancouver.
 April 8, 1965 the members met to listen to a presentation called “Deutschland und die Lage im Nahen Osten” (Germany and the situation in the near east).
 In 1969, the Board discussed ways they could share their German culture with Canadians due to the new “multiculturalism” policy and came up with the idea of holding an Oktoberfest.

 The first 10 years it was held at the PNE Showmart Building and then it moved to the newly created BC Place Stadium, after an invitation from the Hon.
 Grace McCarthy (Minister of BC Tourism & Social Services) with over 12,000 people in attendance.
-One of the organisers was “Mr. Oktoberfest” Wolfgang Christl, who is still a active member in 2020.
+One of the organisers was “Mr. Oktoberfest” Wolfgang Christl, who was still an active member in 2020.

 The German Canadian Business Association was also part of Expo ’86 where they organized the “Bavarian Garden Restaurant” and made $1.6 million in profits.
 One of our members, Restaurant owner Klaus Fuerness, initiated a huge 3-day Conference called “Germanica” in 1988.